 Ideal for outdoor areas, zipslide screens come with a top track system that includes dual wheels to allow a smooth, quiet and even rolling action.
 The screen has a unique locking system that allows it to be locked in position and adjusted as required.
 There is an option for a dual-screen design that features pet screen mesh, sunscreen mesh, privacy mesh or plain mesh for added functionality.

 The centor screen showcases an elegant design that discreetly retracts into the frame when not in use.
 This easy-to-operate screen can comfortably be paired with existing doors and windows and doubles as a superior sunscreen and shade system.
 The screen mesh is available in a variety of styles and comes with the option of blockout material.

 Ready to install new fly screens?
 Call us today for a free quote on 136 344!

-Elite Home Improvements of Australia is a trusted supplier and installer of plantation shutters, blinds, roller shutters, flyscreens and security doors in Sydney.
+Elite Home Improvements of Australia is a trusted supplier and installer of plantation shutters Sydney, blinds, roller shutters, flyscreens and security doors in Sydney.
 Established in 1996, EHi delivers the best products and installation services on the market.